Lesia Tsurenko

-Lesia Viktorivna Tsurenko (Леся Вікторівна Цуренко; born 30 May 1989) is a Ukrainian professional tennis player.
+Lesia Viktorivna Tsurenko (Леся Вікторівна Цуренко; born 30 May 1989) is a Ukrainian inactive tennis player.
 Tsurenko has won four singles titles on the WTA Tour, as well as ten singles and eight doubles tournaments on the ITF Women's Circuit.
 On 18 February 2019, she reached her best singles ranking of world No. 23.
 On 28 May 2018, she peaked at No. 115 in the WTA doubles rankings.

 Career

 2013: Australian Open 3rd round & top 60

-In 2013, Tsurenko reached the semifinals of the WTA Premier Brisbane International tournament, after entering the draw as a lucky loser replacing Maria Sharapova; she defeated Jarmila Gajdošová and Daniela Hantuchová before losing in three sets to Anastasia Pavlyuchenkova.
+In 2013, Tsurenko reached the semifinals of the WTA Premier Brisbane International tournament, after entering the draw as a lucky loser replacing Maria Sharapova; she defeated Jarmila Gajdošová and Daniela Hantuchová, before losing in three sets to Anastasia Pavlyuchenkova.
 Having qualified for the main draw of the Australian Open, she again faced Pavlyuchenkova, the 24th seed.
 This time, Tsurenko won in three sets.
 She then beat fellow qualifier Daria Gavrilova in the second round, but lost to Caroline Wozniacki in the third.
-She continued her good run of form on the North American hardcourts, as she reached the third round at the Indian Wells Open as a qualifier; she defeated Ayumi Morita and Yaroslava Shvedova before falling to Petra Kvitová.
+She continued her good run of form on the North American hardcourts, as she reached the third round at the Indian Wells Open as a qualifier; she defeated Ayumi Morita and Yaroslava Shvedova, before falling to Petra Kvitová.
 She reached a new career-high ranking of No. 60 in the world.

 2014: Loss of form

 After nearly falling out of the world's top 200 prior to Wimbledon in 2014, Tsurenko experienced a mid-career revival.
 After qualifying for Wimbledon, she defeated Dinah Pfizenmaier to set up a second-round meeting with Simona Halep; Tsurenko pushed the No. 2 seed to three sets before losing out on a possible third-round appearance.
 She did, however, proceed to reach her first final on the ITF Circuit in nearly two years, losing the Vancouver Open final to Jarmila Wolfe, in three sets.
-She also reached the semifinals of the Tashkent Open before losing to eventual champion Karin Knapp.
+She also reached the semifinals of the Tashkent Open, before losing to eventual champion Karin Knapp.
 Her late-season run ensured she'd finish inside the top 100 for the second year in a row.